Zero modes and index theorems for non-Hermitian Dirac fermions: Introduction

-In this work, I set out to establish the jurisdiction of these three key index theorems to a class of quasi-relativistic open quantum systems, effectively described by non-Hermitian (NH) Dirac operators.
+In this work, I set out to establish the footprints of these three key index theorems on a class of quasirelativistic open quantum systems, effectively described by non-Hermitian (NH) Dirac operators.
 In this pursuit, I strictly focus on a specific family of NH Dirac operators that enjoy all the quintessential elegance of the original Dirac theory~\cite{Dirac:1, Dirac:2, Dirac:3}.
-Namely, such NH Dirac operators support guaranteed real eigenvalues over an extended NH parameter regime and display quasi-relativistic Lorentz invariance.
+Namely, such NH Dirac operators support guaranteed all-real eigenvalues over an extended NH parameter regime and display quasirelativistic Lorentz invariance.
 Therefore, an introduction to the construction of such a NH Dirac theory would greatly facilitate the forthcoming summary of the central outcomes of this work, which I present in Sec.~\ref{SummaryIntro}.